Fresh Ideas for Storing Produce So You Don't Waste a Dime

 - Keep fruits and vegetables separate in the refrigerator.
 If your refrigerator has two crisper drawers, store fruits in one and vegetables in the other.
 Some fruits and vegetables give off ethylene gases that help them ripen but can also make other produce ripen too quickly.

-- If you have crisper drawers in your refrigerator, store the produce that rots quickly (typically fruits like apples, pears, stone fruits, kiwis, etc.) on a low humidity setting.
+- If you have crisper drawers in your refrigerator, store the produce that rots quickly (typically fruits like berries, stone fruits, kiwis, etc.) on a low humidity setting.
 Store the produce that needs extra humidity (leafy vegetables, broccoli, cauliflower, peppers, etc.) on a high humidity setting.
 Simply controlling these settings and what goes in these drawers will help keep your produce fresher longer.

 It's always helpful to have a clean and organized refrigerator to start with.
 Consider wiping your refrigerator out ahead of your weekly shopping trips before you fill it up with fresh groceries.